kebtech/cnctd/README.md

 - Pitch detection/tuner - very elementary right now but gives pretty accurate pitch of any chosen audio source.
 - Audio recorder - also very elementary
 - Tagging for all items is technically supported, but I haven't exposed them yet
+- Music Dictionary: look up keys and triads
+- Add chords to lyrics

 **Future**

-- Music dictionary - I've built this into another app, but plan to overhaul it before it ends up here
-- Adding chords to lyrics.
-I've started this one but need to finish designing
 - Midi router - it's technically there, but the underlying library doesn't seem to properly forward midi signals, so I need to investigate.
 I've also written this in former projects using a different midi library
 - Sharing of collections both with other users in the app and with the public via a link
 - Video Chat - just started working on this using the Mediasoup framework